 Besides the yoga mindfulness aspects of a yin yoga practice, it’s also a great yoga practice to support your overall health and well-being.
 As you settle into the yoga poses, you are slowly releasing the connective tissue in the target areas, giving your body great flexibility and mobility.

+It also teaches you how to surrender to the present moment, making your yoga and meditation practice a powerful one.
 Whether you are a yoga teacher or practitioner, you may find yourself interested in learning more about yin yoga.
 For this, a teacher training program may be the right step for you.